 To get a better sense of how these colloquia groups function, but also of their benefits and challenges, check out the group reports put together by our group leaders following our 9th summer session at Harvard in 2019:

 - Production, Circulation, and World Literature

 - World Literature and Translation 2

-In the past, participants in such groups continued to work together on projects, including proposing a panel for the next ACLA conference.
+In the past, participants in such groups have often continued to work together on projects, including proposing a panel for the next ACLA conference.